windrise1217/mytv/README.md

 In the meantime, use the following instructions to sideload the extension:

 0. Get the [latest release for Firefox](https://github.com/SapphoSys/tailname/releases/latest/download/tailname-firefox.zip).
-1. Navigate to the Extensions page using [about:addons](about:addons).
+1. Navigate to the Extensions page using `about:addons`.
 2. Click on the settings icon, and select "Install Add-ons From File...".
 3. Select the ZIP archive of the extension.
 4. Done!